technomancy/bussard/Contributing.md

 For story, background and guidelines, look at the dev guide in `spoilers/`.

 Non-code contributions are greatly appreciated; in particular in art and writing.
-The "subnet" discussions (see below) could use more threads to give texture to the universe.

 ## Coding